-4. Implicating Students
+4. Implicating Parties

 - a.
-Upon entering the hearing, the implicating student will be introduced to the Honor Council members present. - b.
-It will be explained that the student is not under suspicion of an Honor Code violation, but rather is at the hearing as an implicating student in a possible Honor Code violation. - c.
+Upon entering the hearing, the implicating party will be introduced to the Honor Council members present. - b.
+It will be explained that the party is not under suspicion of an Honor Code violation, but rather is at the hearing as an implicating party in a possible Honor Code violation. - c.
 The principle of confidentiality and the roles of the audio and written records will be explained.
-It will be made clear that the implicating student will not be told the outcome of the case and that Honor Council members will not identify the implicating student to the implicated student, or vice versa. - d.
-The Council will begin questioning by asking the implicating student why they feel a violation of the Honor Code may have taken place.
+It will be made clear that the implicating party will not be told the outcome of the case and that Honor Council members will not identify the implicating party to the implicated party, or vice versa. - d.
+The Council will begin questioning by asking the implicating party why they feel a violation of the Honor Code may have taken place.
 Additional questioning by any member of the Honor Council may follow.
-Students will be questioned in a way that avoids leading questions. - e.
-The implicating student will then be placed in a nearby room, in case additional testimony is required.
+Parties will be questioned in a way that avoids leading questions. - e.
+The implicating party will then be placed in a nearby room, in case additional testimony is required.
 They will be released at the Council's discretion.